-The Festival has been made possible through sponsorship by the French Embassy in London, Power NI, No Alibis Bookstore and the Institute for Collaborative Research in the Humanities.
+The Festival was made possible through sponsorship by the French Embassy in London, Power NI, No Alibis Bookstore and the Institute for Collaborative Research in the Humanities.

 The School of Modern Languages is delighted to announce that one of our PhD students (French), Daniel McAuley has been awarded the Robert Penn Warren Graduate Student Fellowship.
 This is a higly prestigious award and it is the third time in the last six years that it has been won by a student in our School.